-PS: Mr Menon, the Agnipath scheme brought up some really interesting issues in the context of India-Nepal relationship that could add China to a position of advantage.
+PS (abbreviation for Prem Ansh Sinha): Mr Menon, the Agnipath scheme brought up some really interesting issues in the context of India-Nepal relationship that could add China to a position of advantage.
 Kathmandu had expressed its disapproval about the scheme.
-When the Nepali soldiers, and most of them being the Gurkhas, would retire after their 3.5 year tenure, they wouldn't be receiving any pension nor would they be able to benefit from the other sorts of government of India jobs.
+When the Nepali soldiers, and most of them being the Gurkhas, would retire after their 3.5 year tenure, they would not be receiving any pension nor would they be able to benefit from the other sorts of government of India jobs.